foxonom/core/docs/Headzoo-Core-Arrays.md

 // the error code.
 When you need a number to be interpolated into the message, cast
 // it to a string.
 $this->toss("RuntimeException", "There was a {0} error", 43, "database");

+// For exceptions in the Headzoo\Core namespace, the word "Exception" in the name
+// of the exception is optional.
+$this->toss("InvalidArgument", "There was an error.");
+$this->toss("Runtime", "The {0} system broke.", "database");
 ```

 The built in place holders: